bodsch/docker-icinga2/README.md

 # Notices
-The actuall Container Supports a stable MySQL Backand to store all needed Datas into it.
+The actuall Container Supports a stable MySQL Backend to store all needed Datas into it.

-the graphite feature is **experimentally** and not conclusively tested.

 ## activated Icinga2 Features
+- api
 - command
 - checker
 - mainlog